zeneanand/IDAI103-1000442-ZENE-SOPHIE-ANAND-SA/README.md

 * **Vibrant CSS Theme:** A modern gradient background (`#e0f2fe` to `#f3e8ff`) giving the app an energetic, premium fitness feel.
 * **High-Contrast Typography:** Deep black text for readability, with strictly targeted white text for the navigation tabs and dropdown menus against an Indigo (`#4338ca`) background.
-* **Hover Animations:** Custom CSS buttons with gradient fills, shadow-casting, and scale-on-hover effects to create a highly tactile user experience.
+* **Hover Animations:** Custom CSS buttons and custom sidebar toggle arrows with gradient fills, shadow-casting, and scale-on-hover effects to create a highly tactile user experience.
 * **Emoji Integration:** Strategic use of emojis to guide the user's eye and maintain an encouraging, youth-friendly interface.

 ---